-See, e.g., Sidney D. Watson et al., Symposium: The Massachusetts Plan and the Future of Universal Coverage: State Experiences: The Road from Massachusetts to Missouri: What Will It Take for Other States to Replicate Massachusetts Health Reform?, 55 U. Kan.
+6 See Sidney D. Watson et al., The Road from Massachusetts to Missouri: What Will It Take for Other States to Replicate Massachusetts Health Reform?, 55 U. Kan.
 L. Rev. 1331, 1355 (June 2007) (stating that Massachusetts' success in establishing near-universal coverage is largely due to federal matching funds).